 3. Contacting the wrong person for tech support

 Technology isn't always good to us and we all know how stressful it can be when things don't seem to be going right.
 Therefore, to alleviate that stress, we strongly advise that if you have any technical issues on your exam day, you should contact TestReach Tech Support in the first instance.
-You can check the status of their systems here at any time.

 While our Member Services team are always happy to help, they do not have access to the TestReach system and will therefore be unable to assist you as quickly as you need with any technical issues on the day.